-This makes choosing a source of seaweed that is clearly known from species perspective just as important as it being free from pollutants and harmful chemicals.
+This makes choosing a source of seaweed that is known from a species perspective just as important as it is free from pollutants and harmful chemicals.

-The list of variable related to these are too expansive to go into specific detail here conclusively.
+The list of variables related to these is too expansive to go into specific detail here conclusively.
 But I’ll touch on a few common things to consider that I think could be relevant in this situation.

 Considering more than just pollutants

-Many people have immediate concerns about toxic substances in open ocean waters, and the presence of man made pollutants.
+Many people have immediate concerns about toxic substances that may be found in open ocean waters, and the presence of man-made pollutants.
 However, there can be naturally occurring bacteria and microorganisms that are just as harmful, if not, more harmful.

 Being exposed to these through ingestion will trigger mild to severe reactions, some of which include those described in the question asked above.

-I have visited places that are Instagram worthy where Sea Moss is grown for human consumption, only to turn down buying their seaweed from them due to infrastructure concerns and water quality challenges.
+I have visited places that are Instagram-worthy where Sea Moss is grown for human consumption, only to turn down buying seaweed from them due to infrastructure concerns and water quality challenges.

 Domestic runoff is often overlooked by people selling Sea Moss online, yet the impact of human fecal matter in the waters can be catastrophic.
 Left unchecked, this could make a person very sick.